 The name.
 He is the Dr Foghorn Leghorn because there is a sticker of that awkward, bumbling, ranting Looney Tunes Cartoon character on the head-tube.
 There are also the letters ‘D’ and ‘R’ gouged into the top-tube.
 Hence, the Dr. Foghorn Leghorn was born.
 And since this cartoon character is male, this bicycle is the only ‘male’ in my quiver.

 This Schwinn Collegiate is my Salida, CO townie.
 It is a blue steel single-speed with a step-through frame that I scored from a consignment shop in Salida, CO for $50.
 The bars don’t sit straight in the fork and the non-drive-side seat-stay is bent, seemingly from a car/bike collision, so she rides a little wonky.
 I have done very little to this beauty, just a tube and a new chain.
 But she gets me around Salida with style and grace.
-For now she lives with Scot and Tracey in Salida, surrounded by the Collegiate Mountains.
+For now she lives with Chris and Jenn Swan in Salida, surrounded by the Collegiate Mountains.

 This early 90’s Cannondale CAD3 aluminum hard-tail came to me from Gumby, here in Terlingua, TX.
 After spotting this bike at Tim and Amber’s house earlier this winter, I had a conversation with Gumby about this little blast from the past.
 He told me that several years ago a friend gave him the frame, fork, wheels and a box of parts.
 The bike was built, tuned, hung by the front wheel and never ridden.